-The Primates of the Anglican Communion at their meeting in Swords, Co Dublin, earlier this year.
+The Primates of the Anglican Communion at their meeting in Swords, Co Dublin, two years ago.
 Seated on each side of Archbishop Rowan Williams are Archbishop Alan Harper and Canon Kenneth Kearon; in the back row (second from left) is the Irish-born Scottish primus, Bishop David Chillingworth

 Paul Avis concludes his chapter on ‘Anglican Ecclesiology in the Twenty-first Century’ with this assessment of the state of Anglicanism today: